Aircrew Officer Pilot

 This is a highly competitive role with a potential long lead time to join.

-You may wish to consider joining the Royal Navy as a Warfare Officer or a Warfare Officer (Submariner).
+You may wish to consider joining the Royal Navy in one of these similar roles:

 What you’ll do